jpverkamp/blog/content/programming/2023/stacklang/07-cli-and-datatypes.md

 ## New datatypes (VM only; so far!)

 On another note, I keep wanting to do more with StackLang.
 One thing that will help with that is more powerful datastructures!
-As a way to see how it's going, I decided to semi-randomly work out the solution to [[Project Euler]]() [problem 14](https://projecteuler.net/problem=14): Find the number under 1 million with the longest {{<wikipedia "Collatz Sequence">}}.
+As a way to see how it's going, I decided to semi-randomly work out the solution to [[Project Euler]]() [problem 14](https://projecteuler.net/problem=14): Find the number under 1 million with the longest [[wiki:Collatz Sequence]]().

-It's not a particularly hard problem to just directly crunch numbers on, but you can save an awful lot of time by caching/{{<wikipedia "memoizing">}} the results.
+It's not a particularly hard problem to just directly crunch numbers on, but you can save an awful lot of time by caching/[[wiki:memoizing]]() the results.
 In a nutshell: the first time you calculate a specific Collatz length, store it in a data structure for later.

 The best options for this storage?
-A {{<wikipedia "hashmap">}} or a vector!
+A [[wiki:hashmap]]() or a vector!

 ### Hash